-- 5. Retaining walls are to be constructed from natural stone, coloured concrete sleepers and rendered or feature block walls/brick if consistent with dwelling materials.
-Treated pine sleepers are not permitted. - 6.
-A retaining wall shall be restricted to a maximum height above or depth below existing natural ground level of no more than: - a.
-500mm where retaining walls are visible from the street frontage or a public open space; and - b.
-600mm at any distance up to 900mm setback from any side or rear boundary); or - c.
+- 1. A retaining wall shall be restricted to a maximum height above or depth below existing natural ground level of no more than: - a.
+600mm at any distance up to 900mm setback from any side or rear boundary; or - b.
 1m, if the toe of the retaining wall or embankment is setback greater than 900mm from any side or rear boundary.

-Note: Council may consider a variation to the abovementioned maximum height/depth of a retaining wall, in cases where the subject site is steeply sloping and the proposed retaining wall is setback more than 1m from any side or rear common property boundary.
+Note: Council may consider a variation to the abovementioned maximum height / depth of a retaining wall, in cases where the subject site is steeply sloping and the proposed retaining wall is setback more than 1 metre from any side or rear common property boundary.
 Additionally, appropriate structural design details and in some cases, terracing or landscape screening will be required.

-- 8. Any retaining wall or combined fence and retaining wall within the primary front setback must have a minimum setback of 450mm from the front property boundary. - 9.
-Any retaining wall or combined fence and retaining wall within the primary front setback must not exceed a combined height of 1.2 metres from the existing natural ground level.
-The combined fence and retaining wall shall be restricted to an open style for at least 50 per cent of the upper 2/3 of the area of the fence and any brick or other solid portion of the fence above 600mm being not more than 250mm wide. - 10.
-The height and design of any proposed fence on top of a retaining wall must be included in the consideration of the overall height of the fence and retaining wall. - 11.
-Open window face type retaining walls must not be permitted within 1.5 metres of an adjoining property boundary.
-These include crib block and similar type walls that permit the free flow of solid material through the wall. - 12.
+- 2. Any retaining wall or combined fence and retaining wall within the primary front setback must have a minimum setback of 450mm from the front property boundary. - 3.
 Any retaining wall proposed directly on or within 450mm from a side boundary (irrespective of being within the front or rear yard) must provide the written consent of the adjoining affected land owner at the time any development application is lodged with Council.
 The written consent should agree to not only the lodgement of the development application but to agree to the creation of any easements created over the land for the purpose of access and maintenance of the proposed retaining walls.